joinnextblock/observatory-website/index.md

 The Observatory uses the ratio of transactions to block size to determine observational conditions during our celestial observations.
 Just as atmospheric conditions affect how clearly we can see celestial bodies in the night sky, the efficiency of Bitcoin's network influences our observational clarity.

-**From our celestial vantage point above NextBlock City, we observe how the virtual Bitcoin Moon and Bitcoin Sun illuminate our digital metropolis below, with atmospheric conditions reflecting the real-time state of the Bitcoin network.**
+**From our celestial vantage point above NextBlock City, we observe how the virtual moon and virtual sun illuminate our digital metropolis below, with atmospheric conditions reflecting the real-time state of the Bitcoin network.**

 ### How do I calculate atmospheric conditions?